-As shown in Figure B.4.1, the MPEG-H Audio decoder makes the audio scene information available to an application for usage in a GUI.
-In return, the MPEG-H Audio decoder receives user interactivity information from the application through the mpegh3daElementInteraction() structure as defined in ISO/IEC 23008-3, Clause 17.7 [2], with the ei_interactionMode field set to one.
+As shown in Figure B.4.1, the MPEG-H Audio decoder makes the Audio Scene Information available to an application for usage in a GUI.
+In return, the MPEG-H Audio decoder receives user interactivity information from the application through the mpegh3daElementInteraction() structure as defined in ISO/IEC 23008-3, Clause 17.7 [2], with the ei_interactionMode field set to one only if preset information is present in the bitstream.